geosolutions-it/ckanext-dcatapit/README.md

 The migration will move the content from the `theme` extra field to the `themes_aggregate` field, while the logic will provide on-the-fly valid content for the `theme` field so that `ckanext-dcat` will not complain.

+The `db upgrade` will remove some harmful constraints in the vocabulary model.

 ### Migration from 1.0.0 to 1.1.0